sozsfness/sozsfness.github.io/_posts/2199-01-01-future-post.md

 $$ p(\theta|X) \approx q(\phi) = \prod_{i=1}^{n} q_i(\phi _i) $$

-Obviously, it can't model every distribution- the fully factorization assumption limits its ability to match complicated true posteriors, e.g., multimodal distributions, which cannot be modelled with basic Gaussians.
-As a result, we might be optimizing our network at the expense of higher reconstruction errors when approximating the true posterior with mismatching proposed distributions.
+Obviously, it can't model every distribution- the fully factorization assumption limits its ability to match complicated true posteriors, e.g., multimodal distributions, which cannot be modelled with basic diagonal Gaussians.
+As a result, we might be optimizing our network at the expense of reconstruction error when approximating the true posterior with mismatching proposed distributions.

-Theoretically, better posterior approximations will result in better performance, so we need to choose a more complex distribution while keeping the good properties of factorized Gaussians:
+Theoretically, better posterior approximations will result in better performance, so we need to choose a more flexible distribution while keeping the good properties of factorized Gaussians:

   1. computationally efficient to differentiate
   2. easy to sample mini batches from